 Starting a Small Food Company – Check List for Success

-The Clatsop SBDC, in collaboration with North Coast Food Web, is hosting this free online workshop to help entrepreneurs learn what it takes to launch a food product.
+The Clatsop SBDC, in collaboration with North Coast Food Web, presents this free online workshop to help entrepreneurs learn what it takes to launch a food product.

-The workshop will be led by food entrepreneurship and development expert Sarah Masoni, the Director of Product and Process Development at Oregon State University’s Food Innovation Center in Portland.
+The workshop is led by food entrepreneurship and development expert Sarah Masoni, the Director of Product and Process Development at Oregon State University’s Food Innovation Center in Portland.

 Sarah works as a liaison between the university and the food manufacturing industry and has over 30 years of experience working in the food industry, including quality control and assurance, research and development, product scale-up, ingredient sourcing, ideation and product evaluation.

 This workshop is free thanks to CARES Act Funding.

 Clatsop Community College SBDC workshops are not eligible for continuing education credits and we will not be able to issue any certificates of completion or provide similar statements or documentation.